benjy3gg/schaetz-app/README.md

 # schaetz-app

-This app is made for scrum teams, which estimate in degree of difficulty.
+This app is made for scrum teams which estimate in degree of difficulty.

 ## presenter
 To enter the presenter-mode, add /chef to the url.